Can an applicant for admission request a preliminary estimate of Financial Aid?

 When is financial aid awarded?

 For an incoming freshman, financial aid is determined soon after he has received notification of his admission to the College and after his financial aid application is complete.
-This is always after January 1 since the financial aid application cannot be completed prior to January 1.
 For continuing students, financial aid is normally awarded in June for the upcoming academic year.

 To ensure coordination with the College's budget, the financial aid award is deemed final when the student accepts it.
 In exceptional cases when a student's financial circumstances change substantially and unexpectedly, the Financial Aid Office will reconsider the student's financial aid in response to a request.